ruc-practical-ai/development-environment-setup/README.md

 poetry shell
 ```

 Note we must type this command from inside Poetry's directory.
-Once inside Poetry's shell (if this command worked it will print a message telling you that you are in poetry's shell) we can launch VSCode.
+Once inside Poetry's shell (if this command worked it will print a message telling you that you are in poetry's shell) we can launch VS Code.

 ```bash
 code .
 ```

-This will start VSCode and we should be able to see the Poetry environment when running Python scripts or executing cells in notebooks.
+This will start VS Code and we should be able to see the Poetry environment when running Python scripts or executing cells in notebooks.
 For example, to ensure a notebook uses Poetry's environment, navigate to the top corner of the notebook and click the `kernel` icon or the small icon showing the current version of python (e.g., `Python 3.12.1`).
 Click `Select Another Kernel`, then click `Python Environments...`, then click your preferred Poetry environment (it should say `Poetry Env`) next to it.

-#### Pointing VSCode to Poetry's Location for Storing Virtual Environments
+#### Pointing VS Code to Poetry's Location for Storing Virtual Environments

-Launching VSCode from Poetry's shell is nice but what if we want to launch VSCode in a directory that sits outside a specific Poetry project and then migrate to a Poetry project within VSCode and use the Poetry environment?
+Launching VS Code from Poetry's shell is nice but what if we want to launch VS Code in a directory that sits outside a specific Poetry project and then migrate to a Poetry project within VS Code and use the Poetry environment?

 If we try to start Poetry's shell with `poetry shell` and we are outside a Poetry project, we will get an error message.
 Instead, we can launch code directly.